DFHack/dfhack/docs/Quickstart.rst

 Next, try setting up `autochop` to automatically designate trees for chopping when you get low on usable logs.
-Run `gui/control-panel` and select ``autochop`` in the list.
+Run `gui/control-panel` and select ``autochop`` in the ``Fort`` list.
 Click on the button to the left of the name or hit Enter to enable it.
-You can then click on the ``[configure]`` button to launch `gui/autochop` if you'd like to customize its settings.
+You can then click on the configure button (the gear icon) to launch `gui/autochop` if you'd like to customize its settings.
 If you have the extra screen space, you can go ahead and set the `gui/autochop` window to minimal mode (click on the hint near the upper right corner of the window or hit Alt-M) and click on the map so the window loses keyboard focus.
 As you play the game, you can glance at the live status panel to check on your stocks of wood.

 Finally, let's do some fort design copy-pasting.
 Go to some bedrooms that you have set up in your fort.
 Run `gui/blueprint`, set a name for your blueprint by